briar/briar-desktop/README.md

     ./gradlew run --args="--debug --data-dir=/tmp/briar-tmp"

-In case you want to build a self-contained Debian package, note that you need at least JDK 15 and that you might need to install `binutils` and `fakeroot` before running the respective task:
+In case you want to build a self-contained Debian package, note that you need at least JDK 17 and that you might need to install `binutils` and `fakeroot` before running the respective task:

     ./gradlew packageDeb

 If you want to use the JDKs downloaded by Intellij IDEA, you can for example specify the path like this:

-    ./gradlew packageDeb -Dorg.gradle.java.home=/home/briar/.jdks/azul-15.0.4
+    ./gradlew packageDeb -Dorg.gradle.java.home=$HOME/.jdks/openjdk-17.0.2

+Take a look at [_.gitlab-ci.yml_](.gitlab-ci.yml) if you have problems with Kotlin and JDK 17.

 ## Translations